 Hey everyone, Jimmy with JimsReviewRoom.
 The MX Master is back, and although this looks to be identical to the MX Master, the 2S has some very darn good upgrades and features.
-And if you’re new to the MX lineup, they’ve been one of the best options to buy if you’re heavy in desktop production, those working long office hours infront of a computer, anyone that needs as much from a mouse as they can.
-Logitech provided this mouse under Embargo, so I’m finally able to show this on my channel.
+And if you’re new to the MX lineup, they’ve been one of the best options to buy if you’re heavy in desktop production, those working long office hours in front of a computer, anyone that needs as much from a mouse as they can.
 It’s priced at $99 retail as with the previous generation.
-As always, I’ll place my affiliate links in the video description below, click on my links and it will give you the most updated prices in real time.
+As always, I’ll place my affiliate links above, click on my links and it will give you the most updated prices in real time.

-Now, from here on out in this video, this is where it gets interesting, and personally for me, puts me at awe.
+Now, from here on out in this video, this is where it gets interesting, and personally for me, puts me in awe.
 Within the Logitech Options software, you can have the buttons customized to a specific application.
-Whether it be Google Chrome, whether you’re using Adobe Photoshop or Premiere, or even Microsoft Paint.
-You can customize your mouse and use the buttons as your predefined shortcuts.
-One example, if you Copy and Paste a lot, assign Copy and Paste to your back and forward buttons.
+Whether it be Google Chrome, whether you’re using Adobe Photoshop or Premiere, or even Microsoft Paint – you can customize your mouse and use the buttons as your predefined shortcuts.
+One example, if you copy and paste a lot, assign copy and paste to your back and forward buttons.
 Whenever you’re working in Premiere, those buttons are used just for copy and paste.
-But once I open up say a Chrome window, the mouse automatically changes to whatever I have set for Chrome.
-In this case, I left it as going back on pages and going forward.
+But once I open up, say a Chrome window, the mouse automatically changes to whatever I have set for Chrome.
+In this case, I left it as going back and forward on webpages.

 Moving to other new or upgraded features and why you would consider of buying this, is the Darkfield Mouse Tracking.
-The original Master had an upto 1600dpi reading while the Master 2S has an upto 4000dpi reading making this a very sensitive, and highly reactive to small movements.
+The original Master had an up to 1600 DPI reading while the Master 2S has an up to 4000 DPI reading making this very sensitive, and highly reactive to small movements.
 In your field of work, you might need that.
-The Master is still capable of reading on practically all surfaces you throw at it, whether it be no mouse pad, on top of dull wood, shiny veneer wood, and even transparent glass.
-Wireless range wise, I was able to achieve 27 linear feet before the mouse started to lose signal.
+The Master is still capable of reading on practically all surfaces you throw at it, whether it be a mouse pad, on top of dull wood, shiny veneer wood, and even transparent glass.
+Wireless-range-wise, I was able to achieve 27 linear feet before the mouse started to lose signal.

 So in the end here, the Master 2S is still one beast of a mouse.
 If you currently don’t own the previous generation and are in need of a productivity mouse in general, for sure get this.
 It’s a large comfortable fit, tons of options and features.
 I loved the custom setup for each program and it works seamlessly.
 The proposed battery life increase never hurts and Logitech Flow is a great concept and I can still see it being beneficial for many.
 I do wish it was more intuitive, but as stated earlier, it is easier/faster than sending it to your own email or cloud storage and then re-downloading.
 That’s assuming you don’t have a thumb drive.
-Overall, I still highly recommend the Master 2S if you don’t currently own the original MAster.
-For those who have the previous generation, let me know in the comments section below.
-Is it worth the upgrade for you?
-Be real curious to know what you guys think.
-Hopefully this video helped you made a purchase decision… You guys take care, and I will see YOU, on the next one.
-Bye
+Overall, I still highly recommend the Master 2S if you don’t currently own the original Master.
+For those who have the previous generation, let me know in the comments section below – is it worth the upgrade for you?
+I’d be really curious to know what you guys think.
+Hopefully this review helped you made a purchase decision.
+You guys take care, and I will see you on the next one.